Air circulation in the sauna is important

 Construction and technology

-Prevention of mould and unpleasant odours
+Prevention of mould growth and unpleasant odours

 Matching categories: